-To use, you slide up the tool you need and then slide it back down when you’re done.
-The combination tool isn’t a motorized tool, so it is basically the same with both cleaners.
-Also, this tool comes with all the Dyson V6 models.
+To use, slide up the tool you need and then slide it back down when you’re done.
+The combination tool isn’t a motorized tool, so it is basically the same in both cleaners.

-The crevice tool is also not a motorized tool, so, its performance is basically the same with both cleaners.
-Also, this tool comes with all the models of the V6.
+The crevice tool is not a motorized tool.
+So, its performance is basically the same in both cleaners.

 Mini Motorized Tool

-Video: A Dyson DC44 Demonstration Video — Dyson V6 Vs DC44
+Video: A Dyson DC44 Demonstration Video

 1. Handheld Cleaners